dlatk/dlatk/doc/source/install.rst

 * message: text data
 * message_id: unique numeric identifier for each message

-All lexicon tables are assumed to be in a database called dlatk_lexicon (a sample database with this name is distributed with the release).
-To change this you must edit dlaConstants.py: ``DEF_LEXICON_DB = 'dlatk_lexicon'``
+All lexicon tables are assumed to be in a database called dlatk_lexica (a sample database with this name is distributed with the release).
+To change this you must edit dlaConstants.py: ``DEF_LEXICON_DB = 'dlatk_lexica'``

 Sample Datasets
 ---------------

-DLATK comes packaged with two sample databases: dla_tutorial and dlatk_lexicon.
+DLATK comes packaged with two sample databases: dla_tutorial and dlatk_lexica.
 See :doc:`datasets` for more information on the databases.
 To install them use the following:

 .. code-block:: bash

 		mysql -u username -p  < /path/to/dlatk/data/dla_tutorial.sql
-		mysql -u username -p  < /path/to/dlatk/data/dlatk_lexicon.sql
+		mysql -u username -p  < /path/to/dlatk/data/dlatk_lexica.sql

 The path to DLATK can be found using the following: